 The Intellectual Property and Patent Law Program was initiated.

-The requirements for the Bachelor of Laws degree were extended from two to a three year program.
-The Master of Laws degree became a four year program.
+The requirements for the Bachelor of Laws degree were extended from a two-year to a three-year program.
+The Master of Laws degree became a four-year program.

 Walter S. Cox became the first Dean of the Law School.